PublicDomainRelease/MODFLOW-NWT/Readme.txt

 Prudic (2005) to provide an example of specifying tabular time series input files for specifying pumping rates.
 Another test problem (Uzf_testoptions) was added that was modified from test simulation 2 of Niswonger and others (2006) to provide as example of the new input options for UZF.
+Another test problem (SFR_LAK_floodplain) was created that combines the SFR2, LAK7, and UZF1 packages was added to demonstrate
+how the lake package can be used to simulate floodplains adjacent to streams simulated. by SFR2.
 These test problems can be run using  either the 32-bit or 64-bit version of the MODFLOW-NWT executable.
 Saved results for these simulations are included in the Output_test and Output_test_64 directories for comparison.

 E. COMPILING

-The executable files provided in MODFLOW-NWT_1.1.0\bin were created using the Intel
+The executable files provided in MODFLOW-NWT_1.1.1\bin were created using the Intel
 Visual Fortran 12.1 compiler.
 Although executable versions of the program are
-provided, the source code also is provided in the MODFLOW-NWT_1.1.0\src directory so that MODFLOW-NWT can be recompiled if necessary.
+provided, the source code also is provided in the MODFLOW-NWT_1.1.1\src directory so that MODFLOW-NWT can be recompiled if necessary.
 However, the USGS cannot provide
 assistance to those compiling MODFLOW-NWT.